yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter4-going-global.md

     (1 row)
     ```

-As you can see you keep querying the `user_library` table directly while internally the John Doe's data is stored in the `user_library_usa_east` partition that is mapped to a database node in the US East region:
+When you query the `user_library` table directly, the database internally accesses John Doe's data stored in the `user_library_usa_east` partition.
+This partition is mapped to a database node located in the US East region:

 1. Query the `user_library_usa_east` partition directly: